mikecornflake/uBee512Launcher/README.md

   + Does charrom.bin & rom1.bin exist?
 (Error flag if not)
   + Does "ubee512rc" exist?
 (Error flag if not)
   + Does "disks.alias" and "roms.alias" exist?
 (Warning flag if not)
++ Settings checks
+  + Is a valid microbee Model selected?
+(Error flag if not)
+  + For Disk Models:
+    + Following disk checks are done in the following order:
+	  + Disk defined in Definition?
+	  + Disk defined in UI?
+	  + Default boot disk for Microbee Model (ie p64.dsk)?
+	  + Default boot disk (boot.dsk)?
+    + Is there a valid Disk A?
+(Error flag if not, Info flag if there is)
+	  + Can we deduce format for disk A?
+(Warning flag if not)
+    + Is there a valid Disk B?
+(Info flag if so, nothing if there isn't)
+	  + Can we deduce format for disk B?
+(Warning flag if not)
+	  + Does Format A match Format B (Warning flag if not)
+    + Is there a valid Disk C?
+(Info flag if so)
+	  + Can we deduce format for disk C?
+(Warning flag if not)
+	  + Does Format A match Format C (Warning flag if not)
+	+ Raise an addition error if no disks selected at all...
 + Microbee Model checks
   + For each Disk Model:
     + Does a boot disk exist? (model.dsk, or boot.dsk) (Warning flag if not)